Parkryan0128/Parkryan0128/README.md

 <div>
   <div>
     <h3>🤗 About me 🤗</h3> <br/>
-    <div> I’m a fourth-year student at UBC with combined major in Computer Science and Statistics, focusing on building strong foundations in both fields.
-I am Canadian living in Vancouver and speak both English and Korean.
-My goal is to start my career in software engineering or AI/machine learning
+    <div> I’m a fourth-year student at UBC with a combined major in Computer Science and Statistics, focusing on building strong foundations in both fields.
+I live in Vancouver and speak both English and Korean.
+My goal is to start my career in software engineering or AI/machine learning.
     </div>
     <br>
     <h3>✨ Tech Stack ✨</h3><br>